Exact Convergence Rates of the Neural Tangent Kernel in the Large Depth Limit: Some facts on the infinite-width regime and on NTKs

-\subsection{Forward propagation}
+In this section we recall some results on the Gaussian process limit of the of the function $f_\theta(x) = s(y_\theta^L(x))$ modelled as a DNN, when the weights parameters are drawn from Gaussian distributions.

-\paragraph{FeedForward Neural Network.} For some input $x \in \mathbb{R}^{d}$, the propagation of this input through the network is given by
+\subsubsection{Forward propagation}

-Where $\phi:\mathbb{R} \rightarrow \mathbb{R}$ is the activation function.
-When we take the limit $n_{l-1} \rightarrow \infty$ recursively over $l$, this implies, using Central Limit Theorem, that $y_i^{l} (x)$ is a Gaussian variable for any input $x$.
+\paragraph{FeedForward Neural Network.} For some input $x \in \mathbb{R}^{d}$, the propagation of this input through the network is given by Eq. \eqref{equation:ffnn_net}.
+When we take the limit $n_{l-1} \rightarrow \infty$ recursively over $l$, this implies, using the Central Limit Theorem, that $y_i^{l} (x)$ is a Gaussian variable for any input $x$.
 This gives an error of order $\mathcal{O}(1/\sqrt{n_{l-1}})$ (standard Monte Carlo error).
 More generally, an approximation of the random process $y_i^l(.)$ by a Gaussian process was first proposed by \cite{neal} in the single layer case and has been extended to the multiple layer case by \cite{lee_nngp} and \cite{matthews}.
 The limiting Gaussian process kernels follow a recursive formula given by, for any inputs $x,x'\in \mathbb R^d$

-where $\Psi_{\phi}$ is a function that only depends on $\phi$.
+where $\Psi_{\phi}$ is a function that only depends on the activation function $\phi$.
 This provides a simple recursive formula for the computation of the kernel $\kappa^l$; see, e.g., \cite{lee_nngp} for more details.

-\paragraph{Convolutional Neural Networks.} The infinite width approximation with 1D CNN yields a recursion for the kernel.
-However, the infinite width here means infinite number of channels, with an Monte Carlo error of $\mathcal{O}(1/\sqrt{n_{l-1}})$.
+\paragraph{Convolutional Neural Networks.} The propagation of the input through the network is described by Eq. \eqref{equation:convolutional_net}.
+The infinite-width approximation with 1D CNN yields a recursion for the kernel.
+However, the infinite-width here means infinite number of channels, with a Monte Carlo error of $\mathcal{O}(1/\sqrt{n_{l-1}})$.
 The kernel in this case depends on the choice of the neurons in the channel and is given by

 so that

 The convolutional kernel $\kappa^l_{\alpha,\alpha'}$ has the `self-averaging' property; i.e. it is an average over the kernels corresponding to different combination of neurons in the previous layer.
 However, it is easy to simplify the analysis in this case by studying the average kernel per channel defined by $\hat{\kappa}^l = \frac{1}{N^2} \sum_{\alpha,\alpha'} \kappa^l_{\alpha,\alpha'}$.
 Indeed, by summing terms in the previous equation and using the fact that we use circular padding, we obtain